tdewolff/minify/README.md

 Further API changes are not planned, but a new major revision will be tagged, so you can depend on the v1 API and soon the v2 API.

 ## Testing
 For all subpackages and the imported `parse` and `buffer` packages, test coverage of 100% is pursued.
-Besides full coverage, the minifiers are fuzz tested using [github.com/dvyukov/go-fuzz](http://www.github.com/dvyukov/go-fuzz), see [the wiki](https://github.com/tdewolff/minify/wiki) for the most important bugs found by fuzz testing.
-Furthermore, I am working on adding visual testing to ensure that minification doesn't change anything visually.
+Besides full coverage, the minifiers are [fuzz tested](https://github.com/tdewolff/fuzz) using [github.com/dvyukov/go-fuzz](http://www.github.com/dvyukov/go-fuzz), see [the wiki](https://github.com/tdewolff/minify/wiki) for the most important bugs found by fuzz testing.
+Furthermore am I working on adding visual testing to ensure that minification doesn't change anything visually.
 By using the WebKit browser to render the original and minified pages we can check whether any pixel is different.

 These tests ensure that everything works as intended, the code does not crash (whatever the input) and that it doesn't change the final result visually.
 If you still encounter a bug, please report [here](https://github.com/tdewolff/minify/issues)!